Love in the Hands of Hate Groups: The Marketing of Bigotry

-Though making recent news for protesting the removal of Confederate monuments, white secessionists The League of the South (LoS) have been losing members for years.
+Though making recent news for protesting the removal of Confederate monuments, white secessionists The League of the South (LoS) has been losing members for years.
 Like many hate groups, LoS is prone to exaggerate its size and influence, but the erratic and sometimes criminal behavior of its leadership has caused an “exodus of members.”

 In spite of these promising trends, many people today are convinced that hate is on the rise in America.
 In November of 2018, major news outlets circulated an FBI report that hate crimes had increased for a third year in a row.
 But reading beyond the headlines one learns that this is partially due to increased reporting and better trained law enforcement.
-A similar phenomenon occurred in February of 2019, when the Southern Poverty Law Center reported that the total number of hate groups in America had reached an all-time high.
+A similar phenomenon occurred in February 2019, when the Southern Poverty Law Center reported that the total number of hate groups in America had reached an all-time high.
 Disturbing though this is, and worthy of our concern, once again there is some hope in the nuance.
 For example, in their report on the KKK, the Anti-Defamation League notes that over half of the active Klan groups were formed in the previous five years; they argue this is not an indication of growth, but an illustration of the short lifespan of most of these movements.

 The Future of Hate